Who can apply?

 Coverage for each separate trip commences and becomes effective immediately upon your departure from your province or territory of residence and expires when you return to your province or territory of residence.

-All trips must be separated by a 24 hour return to your province of residence.
+All trips must be separated by a 24 hour return to Canada.

-- your province or territory of residence, for trips within Canada; and
+- to your province or territory of residence, for trips within Canada; and

 - Canada, for trips outside Canada.